DWnecrozzma/DWn-Friendz/README.md

 k0letzx ○ my fellow Indonesian hetalian!!11!
 I really missed talking to you tbh we had so much fun talking about THE AWESOME PRUSSIA!!!!1111!! and life

+something to say for the departed (from my circle)
+---
+@DoctorFunkbeat / huang ○ hi vro, again I'm still really really really sorry if i did anything wrong, you can say garbage about bokuyona as much as you want, but I'll still support you even from far away, best of luck! and hopefully, you can be someone more cooler than us!

+@L0ST-UMBRELLA / mafu ○ I still remember that I met you with kim!!11! honestly i don't have much stuff to talk about you because we don't interact that much, honestly wished we were still together too yk alongside nat, y'all r fun to hang out, but considering the recent stuff that happened to huang I don't think we can be together anymore:( but that's okay, have a great life!

+@KAlTO-SHION / nat ○ hehe we're both really into kaito it seems like :DDD ur veri kool even tho I don't interact with u much, so uh ye

 ## outside of pony town friends!!!111!
 N1hirumu 夜 • yes we get it YOU LIKE SHIMON¿?
 AND MAKE 100+ HEADCANNONS OF THE CHARACTERS IN THE FUNNI MUSIC VIDS okay but uhmmmm I also like shimon¿? and bokuyona too I'm glad you exist or else I'm gonna be alone

 viro • holy moly you still remember me?????
 I guess I made such a big impact in your life that you always desperately trying to contact me, ur very cool always!!!!11!
 ## other stuffz
 <div align="center" >
-check out thiz very kool <a href="https://triplebakas.straw.page/">strawpage</a> that my friend kim and kiyo made :333 i promise that this will never be deleted from this readme even if we separated!!1!<br> □ ■ ▪︎ --- ▪︎ ■ □
+check out thiz very kool <a href="https://triplebakas.straw.page/">strawpage</a> that my friend kim and huang made :333 i promise that this will never be deleted from this readme even if we separated!!1!<br> □ ■ ▪︎ --- ▪︎ ■ □
  <br ><img width="1536" height="2048" alt="1000010790" src="https://github.com/user-attachments/assets/33982305-d838-477a-8cac-05a56a150107" /><br>
- gift for kiyo!!!
+ gift for Huang!!!
 </div>